City Views: Sheffield

 Then Sheffield took shape.
 Sheffield of steep staircases.
 Sheffield of far-too-big sandwiches.
 Sheffield, of quiet streets and watery rainbows in slate-grey skies.
 We realised we liked the quiet when we returned half-dead from a night out in Leeds, overstimulated and full of Daiquiris.
 You didn't have to dress up in Sheffield, could wear jeans all year round if you wanted.
 People armoured up in full Patagonia just to walk to work.

 Then I drifted from the university's bars into its offices.
 I returned to temp at an English language school, in the same district I'd started out.
-The wasteland was now a whole city, adorned with en-suites and aspirational slogans.
+The wasteland was now a self-contained city, adorned with en-suites and aspirational slogans.
 Applicants emailed us feverishly about their dreams of studying in Sheffield.
 "Even if there is no chair left in the classroom, I will just stand," one pleaded.

 My path now crossed with people from all over the place, who'd taken a blind risk to land in Sheffield.
 The Panamanians with their great parties.
 The Mexicans who blew my mind with pineapple and tajín.
 My Shanghai neighbour, whose parents sat cheerfully in our house watching slashers though they spoke no English.
 Crucially, I learned how Moonshine should taste.

-In work we'd hold food days, sliding back our keyboards to horse down Romanian salad, pakoras, jerk chicken, Chinese dumplings, grits, gỏi cuốn (made by a Yorkshireman, but let's not split hairs), or the regional specialty of anyone in our office at the time.
+In work we'd hold food days, sliding back our keyboards to horse down Romanian salad, pakoras, jerk chicken, Chinese dumplings, grits, gỏi cuốn (made by a Yorkshireman, but let's not split hairs), or the regional specialty of anyone who happened to be in our office at the time.
 At another colleague's house, we clustered around a giant Spanish ham, wondering who would be bold enough to carve the first slice.

 You can't promise Sheffield's charms to overnight visitors.
 If they don't step out of the centre they might not see past the chain restaurants, the cracked boards where things like Rare&Racy used to be.
 Flyover country.
 They aren't going to catch a gig at Delicious Clam, or eat börek from Aleppo Castle, or lose an afternoon in Kelham pubs.